MicrochipTech/WBZ451-BLE-WIFI-NETWORK/README.md

-# WBZ451-BLE-MIWI-NETWORK
+# MiWi Sensor Network with BLE Commissioning
-Demo project for WBZ451 to implement a BLE+MIWI Network
+Demo projects for the WBZ451 to implement a MIWI Star Network and using BLE to commission devices.